 Colorado Springs Heroin Defense Attorneys

 Heroin is one of the most addictive drugs known to man, yet rather than offering substance abuse treatment, our courts take a harsh stance against anyone accused of possessing, using, or selling heroin.
 As heroin is a Schedule I drug, both Colorado and the federal government outline hefty punishments for abusing it, and the El Paso County District Attorney’s Office will always seek the maximum sentence.
-If you were accused of a heroin-related crime, then you need the best defense possible.
+If you were accused of a heroin-related crime in Colorado Springs, then you need the best defense possible.

 At The Bussey Law Firm, P.C., we believe that every client deserves strong representation in the courtroom.
 We have worked for years to get our clients the best possible outcomes, from complete dismissals of all charges to reduced sentences and diversion programs.
-If you or someone you love has been charged with a heroin-related offense, call us at (719) 475-2555.
+If you or someone you love has been charged with a heroin-related offense, call our Colorado Springs drug crime lawyers at (719) 475-2555.

 Under the Controlled Substances Act (CSA), heroin is classified as a Schedule I drug.
 Schedule I is the most restricted category for any drug and comes with harsh penalties.
 A Schedule I drug is a chemical that does not have any accepted medical use, is highly addictive, and is dangerous even under medical supervision.